 There are 6.2 million people, including 2.5 million children, displaced within Syria, the biggest internally displaced population in the World.
 The pace of displacement remains relentless.
 Well over 1.8 million people have been displaced in 2017, many for the second or third time.

-UNHCR’s to support IDPs in Syria started in 2012.
+UNHCR’s support to IDPs in Syria started in 2012.
 UNHCR’s support includes the provision of protection and community services, distribution of core relief items, shelter assistance, health-care services, and educational support.

 In 2017, Syria Humanitarian Response Plan (HRP) has been developed in consultation with the Government of Syria and sets out the framework within which the humanitarian community will respond to large-scale humanitarian and protection needs in Syria on the basis of the prioritization undertaken within and across sectors.